kitsudaiki/libKitsunemimiJson/README.md

 This library provides the functionality to parse and handle the content of json-files.

+## Common Information aboud my projects

+Here some common information about my projects and my code-styling.
+It's not complete and a bit short.
+I will write a styling-guide for my projects, where I will write this a bit longer with more explanation, why I make it like this.

 ### About my kitsune libraries

-My first libraries hab really common names like libCommon and so on, but I thought this could be hard to find my code between other libraries, when my projects will become bigger.
-So I decided to make a common name over all my libraries, similar to the boost-libraries, for a better handling.
-I decided to use `Kitsune` as name for my projects, because Kitsunemimi are moe. ;)
+1. All my libraries beginning with `libKitsune`, because I needed a naming to identify my own libraries and I decided to use `Kitsune` as name, because Kitsunemimi are moe. ;)

+2. The namespace of the code within the libraries is identically to the name of the library.
+So for example all content of `libKitsuneCommon` has the namespace `Kitsune::Common`.

+3. If you only want to use the library, beside the binary you only ne the public methods and variables in the header-files, which are located in the `include`-directory of each `libKitsune`-repo.
+I try my best to make these as small and self-explaining, as possible.

 ### About my repositories in general

-At the moment there are over 10 Kitsune-libraries an multiple tools in my private repos.
-I plan to make all open-source, but I have much to learn about open-source-projects.
-Most of all I have to improve my ticket-handling.
-So please help me to improve my workflow.

-All my projects are mirrored to gitlab, where I have still my gitlab-ci runner.
+1. All my projects are mirrored to gitlab, where I have still my gitlab-ci runner.

+2. In each project-repository is an `build.sh`-script to make it easier for you to build the project by yourself.
+It download and link all required git-repositories in the correct version and link it all.
+This script is also used by the gitlab-ci-runner and so it is everytime up-to-date.

+3. All my projects have unit-tests, which are executed by the ci-runner in each commit.
+Most of the functions are tested.
+Primary some negative-tests are missing.
+I try to avoid mocks in the tests as much as possible.
+Even tcp-socket-tests using the localhost for real data-transfer-tests.

+4. For the naming of variables, methods and classes, I use camel case and for the names of files and directories, I use snake case.

+5. About my comments:

+	- Many comments in my code seems to be a bit useless, but I like to use them for optical separation.
+I also write them, when I think I finished the programming task and while writing the comments I recheck the code under the comment again and often I find improvements or bugs while this.

+	- At first I planned to use doxygen comment-style for methods and files, but I think I will change this, because while writing the current state of the code, I don't like it to write big comments for each simple self-explaining method.

-I don't really like it to write much comments into header-files.
+	- I don't like it to write much comments into header-files.
 More exactly I absolutly hate it, when I have to search the provided functions of a header between a massive amount of comments.
-Header-files are for me primary to have an overview, of all provided functions, which I have see as fast as possible.
-Comments of functions, parameters and return-values in my code are only written into the source-file.
-So when something is unclear for a specific method, than look into the source-file.
+Header-files are for me primary to have an overview of all provided functions, which I want to see as fast as possible.
+Comments of functions, parameters and return-values in my code are only written into the source-files.
+So when something is unclear for a specific method, then look into the source-file.
 If the comment there are not helpful for you, then please write me a mail or an issue to fix this.

+6. I try to avoid templates and macros as much as possible.
+I don't dislike them, but I only use them, when I don't have another solution.

 ## Build